Parametric Mean-Field empirical Bayes in high-dimensional linear regression

-Recent works (see \cite{carbonetto2012vi, kim2024flexible, mukherjee2023mean, fan2023gradient}) have addressed this issue by maximizing a more tractable \emph{variational lower bound}, also commonly known as the evidence lower bound (ELBO), instead of \eqref{eq:marginal}, to obtain a \emph{variational empirical Bayes} (vEB) estimator.
-Necessary conditions for the consistency of this estimator was recently established in \cite{mukherjee2023mean}.
-However, to our knowledge, the explicit convergence rates, asymptotic distributions, and asymptotic efficiency of vEB estimators have not been studied in the literature.
-In this work, we take a first step towards this direction by analyzing an approximate vEB estimator in the parametric setting (see \cite{carbonetto2012vi,fan2025dynamical,fan2025dynamical2}).
+Recent works (see \cite{carbonetto2012vi, kim2024flexible, mukherjee2023mean, fan2023gradient}) have addressed this issue by maximizing a more tractable \emph{variational lower bound}, also commonly known as the evidence lower bound (ELBO), instead of \eqref{eq:marginal}.
+Commonly known as \emph{variational empirical Bayes} (vEB), this procedure has been extremely popular in modern machine learning problems (such as Latent Dirichlet Allocation in \cite{blei2003latent} and variational autoencoders in \cite{kingma2013auto}), but with limited theoretical understanding.
+While necessary conditions for consistency was recently established in \cite{mukherjee2023mean}, the explicit convergence rates, limiting distributions, and asymptotic efficiency of vEB estimators have not been studied in the literature, to our knowledge.
+In this work, we take a first step in this direction by analyzing an approximate vEB estimator in the parametric setting (see \cite{carbonetto2012vi,fan2025dynamical,fan2025dynamical2}).
 We provide a complete characterization of its asymptotic behavior when $p=o(n)$, under appropriate scaling of the design matrix.
-We then use the estimated prior for coordinate-wise and delocalized inference under the oracle posterior.
+We then use the estimated prior for coordinate-wise and delocalized posterior inference.